For Students

 Presenting to judges

-You'll have approximately 5–10 minutes with each judge.
+You'll have approximately 5 to 10 minutes with each judge.
 Most of it will be conversation, not a formal presentation.
 Judges want to understand how you think, not just what you found.

-• Prepare a 2-minute opening summary of your project — purpose, method, key result, conclusion
+• Prepare a 2-minute opening summary: purpose, method, key result, conclusion

 • Practice answering: "Why did you choose this topic?" and "What would you do differently?"